barsanuphe/grenier/README.md

 This creates timestamped archives of all sources for the `documents` repository (something like `2015-04-09_22h48_work` and `2015-04-09_22h53_notes`), as described in the configuration file.
 If the repository does not exist, it will be created.
-Note that if `bup` is the backend, par2 files are automatically generated.
+Also, par2 files are automatically generated.

     grenier -n documents -b